Collective Trauma & Climate Change

 Pocket project @ UN Climate Change Conference

 Trauma is at the root of our inaction in the face of Climate Change.
 Trauma symptoms of numbness, apathy, hyper-activation and polarisation dramatically slow down our ability to respond adequately.
-Our lack of relationship to the crisis is part of the crisis.
-The Pocket Project aims to restore our collective ability to relate sensitively and compassionately thus opening up to an increased flow of information and possibility.
+Trauma is the sand in the system and the reason it is so hard to implement our good intentions and climate agreements.

-Exciting live introductions and short interviews with key players on the ground at COP26.
+Exciting live introductions and short updates about what was happening on the ground at COP27.

-A collective tool to mindfully attend to Climate Change with embodied awareness, thereby shifting from being bystanders to responding from our hearts, minds and bodies.
+We mindfully attended to Climate Change with embodied awareness, thereby shifting from being bystanders to responding from our hearts, minds and bodies.